Updated: Sep 2, 2021

 And that those that uphold secret combinations "shall be destroyed."
 You can't turn a page of the Book of Mormon without a prophet sounding a warning about secret combinations.

 One may say that the purpose of the Anointed Quorum was to teach things that were "sacred, but not secret."
-Indeed, the outgrowth of those efforts have developed into modern temple ceremonies that aren't to be discussed with outsiders.
+Indeed, the outgrowth of those efforts have developed into modern temple ceremonies that aren't to be discussed with outsiders, and some very beautiful ritualistic ideals.
 The counter is that if something is too sacred to be discussed, perhaps it ought not be discussed with ANYONE, except with the Lord.
 By opening the discussion to others, including close companions, the mysteries of the Lord can be distorted through miscommunication and misrepresentation, no matter how carefully the teaching is given.
 Perhaps it is best to get the mysteries of the kingdom directly from the Lord yourself, and possibly teach by parable to others if commanded, as was patterned by the Lord.
 People with good intentions can misrepresent righteous teachings and turn them into something wicked, simply because they do not understand.
+They can also do it because they have evil intent.

 Even the vaunted Section 132 is clouded in uncertainty.
-It was a copy of a copy that Brigham Young pulled out to the public in 1852, but was only finally canonized in the 1870's.
+It was a copy of a copy that Brigham Young pulled out of his desk and presented to the public in 1852, but was only finally canonized in the 1870's.
 People could vouch for it being mentioned in 1844 at a Nauvoo High Council meeting, but the references were vague and how good were such memories?
+How much could it have been mucked with in 8 years and still carry a similar flavor?

 Scores of women were inducted into this quorum who would be "wives" of Joseph Smith, who he supposedly approached between 1842 and 1843, inviting them to partake in some of these ceremonies, including 1840's celestial marriage rites.
 He also purportedly taught others to do likewise and gave them permission to approach women the same, all the while explicitly denying the implication that any rites performed were considered a “marriage.”